jellydn/quick-code-runner.nvim/README.md

 ## Configuration

-You can customize quick-code-runner.nvim by modifying the default configuration:
+Customize the plugin by modifying the default configuration.
+Example:

 ```lua
 --- Default configuration for quick-code-runner.nvim